Skip to main content

 These tuition fees may be subject to additional increases in subsequent years of study, in line with King's terms and conditions.

-We have excellent student facilities, including personal computers and office space for each of our graduate students.
-There is very extensive online access to journals and an excellent study environment in the College Library.
+We have excellent student facilities, there is very extensive online access to journals, an excellent study environment in the College Library and access to the CREATE High Performance Computing facility.
 Networking with other graduate students in the College is encouraged through the activities of the Graduate School.

 Postgraduate training